Many Sixty and Me articles discuss loneliness and the myths that go along with it. Here is another light shed on that topic.

 We are social creatures; we reach for others in the hope of getting their attention.
 Throughout the ages, being part of a social structure has meant survival.
 In our wealthy Western society that premise is no longer true.
 Our systems of survival are being automated more and more by the day.
 We can live alone and survive.
 Can we live alone and be happy?

 I’ve found that by filling my time with activities and people that require mindful attention I have safeguarded my happiness.
 I spend some time meditating to sharpen my mindfulness abilities.
-I spend time doing creative endeavors that put me in the Flow, a state of absorption similar to a meditative state.
+Creative endeavors also put me in the Flow, a state of absorption similar to a meditative state.

 I connect actively with nature, which creates a sense of belonging to something bigger than me, bigger than the vicissitudes of daily living.
 And yes, I spend time with people who can give and take attention and caring.
 Living alone has become a choice, a way to explore myself in ways I never could in a daily partnership.